USS John S. McCain Collision Off Singapore Coast, 10 Sailors Missing

 Search and rescue efforts remain underway with both the USS America and Singaporean ships responding to the scene.
 The U.S. Navy reports that the collision occurred during a routine port voyage, and the warship is “currently sailing under its own power and heading to port,” albeit with substantial damage to her port side aft.

 President Trump, via a press pool report, has responded: “That’s too bad.”
+Was he fully briefed on this situation?
+No one knows.

 On Twitter, Sen. John McCain (son and grandson of the warship’s namesakes) expressed prayers for the crew on behalf of himself and his wife.